Slovenian Democratic Party: Political self-dealing accusations

 The party has been accused of political self-dealing and nepotism, appointing relatives, allies, and friends to government (and other) positions.
 Many close relatives of prominent SDS members have found employment in the Slovenian and European parliaments, high ranking public sector positions, and state-owned companies (some despite not meeting the official job requirements).

 SDS has been accused of political firings and replacements in, and selective financing of many institutions under the public sphere, and creating an environment where politisation of the public workplace was permissible and pervasive while in power.

 Cult of personality

-SDS leader Janez Janša has continuously served as party head since 1993 without a single other contender for the post.
+SDS leader Janez Janša has continuously served as party head since May 1993 without a single other contender for the post.
 Party members are extremely loyal to Janša; it has been noted that the party appears to resemble a cult, with numerous past members claiming that Janša leads the party in an authoritarian manner and that no dissent is tolerated.
 SDS MEP Romana Jordan Cizelj was reportedly the only one within the party leadership to openly voice her doubts about Janša's continued leadership of the party whilst serving a prison sentence for corruption.
 Jordan Cizelj was subsequently not allowed to run for re-election as MEP on the SDS ticket as punishment for her disloyalty to Janša.